Vehrik/FarOut/Characters/0-Introduction.md

 assumed a Role, you acted as if you were a slightly different person that you are when you're comfortable and relaxed.

-RPG hook into this almost primal desire to tell stories and to pretend in order to make a imagined world that's fun to engage with, but additionally, they almost always try to provide enough structure in order to lend itself to a certain type of story.
+RPG's hook into this almost primal desire to tell stories; to pretend and imagine in order to make a world that's fun to engage with, but additionally, they almost always try to provide enough structure in order to lend itself to a certain type of story.

-Videogames do this by only having a certain number of places to go and things to do.
-You can't help but abide by the systems that make the Game playable.
+Videogames do this almost implicitely by only having a certain number of places to go and things to do.
+You can't help but abide by the systems that make the Game playable aside from a few unintended glitches.

 Table Top RPGs don't have the luxury of being limited by how many pixels it can project onto a screen at once -- everything takes place in the imagination of